vinodhram/Coursera-Getting-and-cleaning-data/CodeBook.md

 A full description of the data used in this project can be found at The UCI Machine Learning Repository

-The source data for this project can be found here.

 Data Set Information